nicholas-tedesco/SMART-Dashboard/README.md

 ## Overview

-This dashboard was created to track the results of a clinical trial at Michigan Medicine.
+This dashboard was created to track the results of a clinical trial.
 Specific functions of the dashboard include:

 - screening and enrollment: keep track of patient screening / enrollment counts, summarize exclusion reasons
 - treatment assignment: randomly assign patient to certain treatment plan + visualize current treatment distribution